• Use Tab, Shift + Tab, and Arrow keys to traverse the menu. Typing a letter when in a sub-menu moves to the item beginning with that letter.

 More flawed Incompleteness Proofs

-There is now another paper on a flaw in an Incompleteness Proof, this time the proof in question is by Stanisław Świerczkowski; Lawrence Paulson has based a computer assisted proof on Świerczkowski’s paper and it is similarly flawed.
+There is now a paper demonstrating the flaw in an incompleteness proof by Stanisław Świerczkowski (PDF).
+Lawrence Paulson has based a computer assisted proof on Świerczkowski’s paper and it is similarly flawed.

 A Step by Step Guide to Gödel’s Proof